 Psychological testing can be employed to answer a variety of diagnostic and personality questions.
 The MendCenter's approach to psychological testing rests on the assumption that symptoms are facilitated, fostered and exacerbated by unconscious internal conflicts, unmet needs, negative self-concepts, and other difficulties that operate outside of our awareness.

-What is the constellation of symptoms that ails the patient?
+What is the constellation of the symptom(s)?

 What keeps these symptoms in place?

 What can be done to address the symptoms as well as the its underlying drivers?

 The person who needs to determine what their psychiatric symptoms are versus personality or characterological traits.
 Therefore, psychological testing can help answer a question like - Do I have bipolar disorder or borderline personality disorder?